Join ISI and Sir Roger Scruton in Philadelphia on September 19!

 That is just a sampling of the praise for Sir Roger Scruton.

-And you will have the opportunity to hear from him at ISI’s Fourteenth Annual Gala for Western Civilization.
+And you can hear from him at ISI’s Fourteenth Annual Gala for Western Civilization on Thursday, September 19.
 Scruton, who lives in Britain, will be making a rare trip to the United States to accept ISI’s Defender of Western Civilization Award and address the gala.

-This will be an incredible opportunity to honor, and learn from, the man widely regarded as the most important conservative thinker of our time.
+This is an incredible opportunity to honor, and learn from, the man widely regarded as the most important conservative thinker of our time.

-Registration will open soon.
-If you have questions in the meantime, please contact Allyssa Schulz at email@example.com.
+If you have questions, please contact Allyssa Schulz-Fricker at firstname.lastname@example.org.

 Sir Roger Scruton is one of the world’s leading conservative thinkers.
 In his nearly fifty books, he has explored the philosophical depths of human nature, politics, and culture.
 His many works include How to Be a Conservative; The West and the Rest; Beauty; Fools, Frauds, and Firebrands; and, most recently, Conservatism: An Invitation to the Great Tradition.
 Reviewing the last book in the Wall Street Journal, historian Richard Aldous called it “one of the most eloquent and even moving evocations of the conservative tradition in Western politics, philosophy and culture I have ever read.”